alickbuscariolli/react-webapp-music-player/README.md

     - npm test

-# Step to deploy the app
+# Steps to deploy the app

     - npm run build;
     - the build will be available in the "build" folder;